safstromo/safstromo/README.md

 ---
 My <a href="https://rabbitnook.com">Profile page<a> made with Rust and Leptos

-Fullstack developer proficient in Java and React, building web applications by day.
+Fullstack developer working with Rust, Java and React on a daily basis.

-Passionate about learning Rust in spare time for its performance and safety benefits.

-Always eager to expand skills and tackle new challenges. 💻🚀
+Always eager to expand skills and tackle new challenges.

 I like building keyboards.
 Check out my [keyboard repo](https://github.com/safstromo/keyboards) for some of my builds.